Skip to content

 Exchange opportunities and study trips

-You’ll have the opportunity to go on a number of national and international trips during the course.
+You’ll have the opportunity to go on a number of national and European trips during the course.
 Recent UK destinations have included Liverpool Biennial festival, Glasgow International festival, and various London galleries.
-International destinations have included New York, Berlin, and Copenhagen.
+European destinations have included Berlin and Copenhagen.

 The course has exchange agreements with a number of institutions around the world, including Massey University in New Zealand, University of Lapland in Finland, and more.
 You can apply to go on exchange in Year Two for one semester.